bizzyman/LSP-Symbol-Outline/README.md

 ## Notes on current state of this package, lsp and bugs

 As mentioned at the beginning, this is an early stage package which will undergo many changes in the future.
-The next priority is to structure this package properly and minimize dependencies (including evil**.
+The next priority is to structure this package properly and minimize dependencies.

 ### LSP